huggingface/transformers/docs/source/main_classes/tokenizer.rst

 The :class:`~transformers.PreTrainedTokenizerFast` depend on the `tokenizers
 <https://huggingface.co/docs/tokenizers>`__ library.
 The tokenizers obtained from the 🤗 tokenizers library can be
 loaded very simply into 🤗 transformers.
-Take a look at the `Using tokenizers from 🤗 tokenizers
+Take a look at the :doc:`Using tokenizers from 🤗 tokenizers
-<../fast_tokenizers.html>`__ page to understand how this is done.
+<../fast_tokenizers>` page to understand how this is done.

 .. autoclass:: transformers.PreTrainedTokenizerFast
     :special-members: __call__